josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/openxr_hand_tracking.md

 This example logs the state for the left hand.

-If in this example no hand tracker is returned by get_tracker, this means the hand tracking API is not supported on the XR runtime at all.
+If in this example no hand tracker is returned by `get_tracker`, this means the hand tracking API is not supported on the XR runtime at all.

 If there is a tracker but `has_tracking_data` is false, the user's hand is currently not being tracked.